 POINTS

 Deliverables and work papers 100

 Written Description 15

 Interview 15

 Class presentations 30

 Final written report 30

 Team evaluation 25

 Individual evaluations (client and/or audit

-supervisor) and completion of audit final ch necklist 20
+supervisor) and completion of audit final che ecklist_20

 . , , 235

 SHORT ASSIGNMENTS.
 There will be eight short assignments (i.e., homework assignments) during the semester.
-These will consist of five cases, three TeamMate exercises and an interview (part of the project).
+These will consist of three "cases", five TeamMate exercises and an interview (part of the project).
 The one case will be an exercise using the IDEA software which will be provided, and TeamMate cases and exercises will be done by web access.
+The TeamMate exercise are posted to Blackboard.